 Why, what could be the reason, that the public broadcaster deliberately misinforms the population about good nutrition and effective immunity-enhancing supplements?
 Why for heaven's sake?
 Which sick minds are the editors there?

-So I have to correct incorrect information via social media that was just announced on Radio1.
+So I have to use social media to correct incorrect information that was just announced on Radio 1.
 That's bad, who is a journalist here?
-If someone says 'it has been scientifically proven that Vitamin D and Zinc do not work against Covid-19.
-That was on the radio', then you know why.
-In the audio recording below you can hear how it was claimed that this would have been scientifically proven.
+When someone says 'it has been scientifically proven that Vitamin D and Zinc do not work against Covid-19.
+That was on the radio, then you know why.
+In the audio recording below you can hear how it was claimed that this had been scientifically proven.

-This 'news' surprised me at first because I follow things quite well – but there can always be a breakthrough in knowledge, of course.
+This 'news' initially surprised me because I follow things quite closely - but of course there can always be a knowledge breakthrough.

 When I went to check that Vitamin D debunking, it became clear once again what kind of liars they are on Radio 1.
 Still a bit of indoctrination in a funny way thrown into the ether.
 Tomorrow we will jokingly rectify it again for Jan Publiek; The damage has already been done.

-The source that was mentioned was the Belgian Knack: HGR: 'Vitamin D supplements cannot prevent covid-19‘.
-It seems again that something from other media is indiscriminately echoed because it comes in handy in the stall.
-Copy-paste journalism, shame on you.
+The source that was mentioned was the Belgian Knack: SHC: 'Vitamin D supplements cannot prevent Covid-19'.
+Once again it seems that something from other media is being echoed indiscriminately because it is appropriate in the context.
+Copy-paste journalism, that's a shame.

 Title analysis

-Anyone with even 1 hemisphere understands that a guarantee does not exist.
-Even the much-acclaimed vaccine does not offer that guarantee – but that is not how it is talked about.
-I don't see a headline yet "Pfizer vaccine cannot prevent Covid-19".
-You could say that even if that 95% effectiveness is correct.
-After all, you still have a chance of that disease, so prevent... no.
+Anyone with even one brain understands that there is no guarantee.
+Even the much-vaunted vaccine does not offer that guarantee - but that is not how it is talked about.
+I don't see a head yet "Pfizer vaccin kan Covid-19 niet voorkomen".
+You could say that very well, even if the 95% effectiveness is correct.
+After all, you remain at risk of developing that disease, so prevention... no.

 Of course, Radio 1 takes the explanation that keeps the need for vaccination alive.
 That remains the only point of focus, in accordance with the instructions of program management Hugo de Jonge cs.